JachymT/a-level-cs-blog/Computer Systems/1.3/1.3.2/notesDatabases.md

 - security problems, very **vunerable** - anyone should not be able to see everything in a database

 ## Relational database
 A database using a structured tuple of tables in an ordered logic, where **links** (relations) are formed between tables.
 Generally, each table/relation represents one "entity type" (such as customers or products).
-The **records** (rows) represent instances of that type of entity (such as "Lee" or "chair") and the **fields** (columns) represent values attributed to that instance (such as address or price).
 Relational DBs contains the entity's **attributes and relationships**, look at the entity-relationship model for more information.

 ### Advantages
 - Can be accessed over a network, and **mulitple people** can access it at once.